Sidney Sheldon: Novels

 Most of his readers were women.
 Asked why this was the case, he said: "I like to write about women who are talented and capable, but most important, retain their femininity.
 Women have tremendous power — their femininity, because men can't do without it."
 Books were Sheldon's favorite medium.
 "I love writing books," he commented.
 "Movies are a collaborative medium, and everyone is second-guessing you.
 When you do a novel, you're on your own.
 It's a freedom that doesn't exist in any other medium."
 He was the author of 18 novels, which have sold over 300 million copies.

-Three years before his death, Los Angeles Times called Sheldon "Mr. Blockbuster" and "prince of potboilers."
+Three years before his death, the Los Angeles Times called Sheldon "Mr. Blockbuster" and "prince of potboilers".

 Personal life

 Sheldon was first married to Jane Kaufman Harding (1945–1946).
-Later, he wrote "Regretfully, in less than a month, Jane and I realized we had made a mistake. ...
+Later, he wrote, "Regretfully, in less than a month, Jane and I realized we had made a mistake.
 We spent the next nine months trying in vain to make the marriage work."

-He was married for 30 years to Jorja Curtright, a stage and film actress who later became an interior designer.
-She played Suzanne in the 1955 film, Love Is a Many-Splendored Thing, and appeared as Madame Zolta in season-one of I Dream of Jeannie in episode 25, "Bigger Than a Bread Box."
+He was married for 30 years to Jorja Curtright, a stage and film actress, who later became an interior designer.
+She played Suzanne in the 1955 film, Love Is a Many-Splendored Thing, and appeared as Madame Zolta in season one of I Dream of Jeannie in episode 25, "Bigger Than a Bread Box".
 Curtright died of a heart attack in 1985.
-Their daughter, Mary Sheldon, became a novelist as well.
+Their daughter, Mary Sheldon, became a novelist, as well.